 Energy in Everyday Life

 Geometry of Art and Nature

 my one page vitae,

 research statement, and

-I've been teaching online only since 2009, with the courses coordinated by ASU Online and EdPLus.
-These days enrollments in "my" Solar Systems Astronomy and my Energy in Everyday Life courses are about 1000 students/course.
+For example, I've been teaching online only since 2009, with the courses coordinated by ASU Online and EdPLus.
+These days enrollments in "my" Solar Systems Astronomy and my Energy in Everyday Life courses are about 1000 students per offering.

-I am also the instructor for the largest college credit eligible astronomy course in the world.
-For the August 2015 initial offering my Solar Systems Astronomy course also became the first college credit eligible MOOC in the world.
-Enrollment in the initial offering was about 14,000 students.
+As another example, I am also the instructor for the largest college credit eligible astronomy course in the world.
+The August 2015 initial offering of Solar Systems Astronomy also made this course the first college credit eligible MOOC in the world.
 This course is part of the ASU + EdX Global Freshman Academy.

 • Ed Brown's excellent lecture notes